Published February 72026 | Last update March 23, 2026 | 26 models in collection

 - Overall rating: 3 STARS | Quality details: 3 STARS | Estimated value: 3 STARS

-2011 Le Mans 24h, Joest Audi R18 TDI.
 The rules for 2011 have changed.
 Audi and Peugeot have new cars with smaller diesel engines, but they still dominate LMP1.
 Audi uses a 3.7 liter V6 TDI which has less power then the previous versions but also is 30% more fuel efficient.
 In Le Mans Audi was just a bit quicker dan Peugeot all weekend.
-Allan McNish misjudges the speed and line of a Ferrari GT and crashes the #2 Audi heavily, Mike Rockenfeller has a similar kind of crash in the night in the #1.
-The remaining Audi had to fight of three Peugeots, it won and finished only 13.8 seconds ahead of the first Peugeot.
+Allan McNish misjudges the speed and line of a Ferrari GT and crashes the #3 Audi heavily, Mike Rockenfeller has a similar kind of crash in the night in the #1.
+The remaining Audi #2 had to fight off three Peugeots, it won and finished only 13.8 seconds ahead of the first Peugeot.

-#2 Tom Kristensen (DK) / Allan McNish (GB) / Rinaldo Capello (I) – DNF
+Audi Sport Team Joest #3: Tom Kristensen (DK) / Allan McNish (GB) / Rinaldo Capello (I)

-Joest Audi R18 TDI ultra – LMP1.
-Powered by 3.7 liter Audi V6 twin-turbodiesel, approx. 540 hp.
+Audi R18 TDI ultra – LMP1: Powered by 3.7 liter Audi V6 twin-turbodiesel, approx. 540 hp.
 Michelin tires.
 Weight 900 kg.
 Carbon fibre monocoque, chassisnr.
 Audi / YCOM #106 & #105

 - SPARK Quattro GmbH Audi 502.11.001.43 (resin)